Zebiano/piradio/README.md

 ## Requirements:

 - RaspberryPi 1, 2 or 3
-- Antenna on Pin 4 (Check how to here: http://makezine.com/projects/raspberry-pirate-radio/)
+- Antenna on Pin 4 (Check how to here on step 1: http://makezine.com/projects/raspberry-pirate-radio/)

 ## How to install:

 Simply download this repository and put it inside your RaspberryPi.
-Recommended is on the Desktop, but it should work everywhere...
+Recommended is on the Desktop, but it should work elsewhere...

 ## Instructions: